jhirniak/APIs/apis/what_are_potatos.md

 # The story of potato picture

-When looking up for description of potatos in [this picture](https://upload.wikimedia.org/wikipedia/commons/a/ab/Patates.jpg) I got few different responses from [CloudSightAPI](http://cloudsightapi.com/), some within 30-40 minutes between requests.
+When looking up for description of potatos in [this picture](https://upload.wikimedia.org/wikipedia/commons/a/ab/Patates.jpg) I got few different responses from [CloudSightAPI](http://cloudsightapi.com/), some within minutes between requests.

+All return answers in chronological order (from oldest to latest):
 1. orange brown and red oval fruits
 2. purple brown and maroon potato
 3. orange brown and red oval stones